October 7, 2020

-This Women’s Equality Day, we’re following the money.
+We’re following the money when it comes to gender equity.
 Nowhere is inequality more plain to see than in the gender pay gap—the difference between what women and men earn.
-Women in this country make only 82 cents for every dollar made by a man.
+Women in the US make only 82 cents for every dollar made by a man.
 And the gap is even wider for most women of color.

 This has to change.
 Join us in calling for pay equity today!

 The gender pay gap is figured out by comparing the median annual earnings for women working full-time all year long to the earnings of men doing the same.
 Regardless of industry, their level of education, or where they live, women earn less and have been earning less for a long time.

 - Sexism, discrimination, harassment, and bias: Somehow in 2020 the concepts of “women’s work” and “men’s work” still exist.
 In fact, so-called gender norms remain so powerful that many lower-paying professions like home healthcare and childcare are held almost entirely by women.
 And women in “men’s jobs” often face harassment and other barriers to advancement.

 - The labor of raising children...: Women remain the primary caregivers for children, so they leave the workforce more often than men—and stay away for longer.

 - ...and taking care of families: Women also still take on a larger share of the care responsibilities for extended family (elderly parents and kin, for example)—unpaid work that impacts what kind of paid work they can do.
 This leads women to work fewer paid hours than men and creates what is known as the “motherhood penalty.”

 - A lack of comprehensive health insurance and family leave: Women would have greater opportunities for paid work and advancing their careers if this country had a stronger social safety net and enacted policies that truly provide for the needs of women and their families (which is all of us!).